 One of my all-time favorite kinds of game watches is when we invite the opponent’s alumni club to watch with us.
 This can create a fun, interactive environment more like an actual game.
 It’s also a great way to boost your numbers at the venue and make new contacts.
 Word of warning though.
 I wouldn’t recommend this if you have a well-known heated rivalry and you are in the general vicinity of either of those schools.
 People can be a little more serious about it and if there’s alcohol involved, things could escalate.
 I’ve had good luck holding an event like this when the rivals were well outside the state of our colleges but I realize that’s not going to be the case everywhere.
 Reach out to the opponent’s club leadership and discuss it.
 Perhaps there can be another type of event that the clubs could hold together.

 Don’t forget to post your game watch events on your social media and in your emails.
 That will cover the folks who know about you.
 Here are some ways to get the word out about your club and game watches for folks who may not know about their local alumni club:

 - Create Facebook or Instagram ads – for a little bit of money and some good targeting you can get Facebook or Instagram to help you find people who support your school.
 These are quick to create and you can track their views and conversions.
 I recommend creating a short, descriptive post with a good picture and then boost it.
-I’ll give you more info on creating Facebook ads in an upcoming post.
+Check out my upcoming post on boosting your Facebook event.